SAP/abap-to-json/docs/faq.md

 **A**: Unfortunately - not.
 To deserialize an object, it shall be created.
 And how would you like to create an instance of the interface without knowing the class?
 It can not be done automatically.
 But you may try to [implement the deserialization logic by yourself](docs/advanced.md#jsonabap-serializationdeserialization-with-runtime-type-information).

 ## Is it possible to have a defined order of fields in ABAP structures generated when deserializing into REF TO DATA fields?
-If it is possible to have the fields in the generated structure in the same order as they were in the JSON file?
+Is it possible to have the fields in the generated structure in the same order as in the JSON file?
 The order of fields in JSON and also in ABAP is undefined.
 It may happen that you will have two records of the same type in an array but with attributes serialized in different orders.
 What to do in this case?
 In general, the answer is – no (there is no way to configure it).
 Current alphabetical order gives at least some predefined output (but the result of name normalization and uniqueness check).

 If you want a specific order – just deserialize in a predefined structure, but not in REF TO DATA.
 Generating into REF TO DATA is always a bad choice (from a performance and type definition perspective).

 But there is not an easy way, in the latest releases of the class.
-If you still want to have a predefined sequence of the fields in generated structure, you may inherit the class, and prefill structure buffer (mt_struct_type) in your inherited class constructor.
+If you still want a predefined sequence of the fields in the generated structure, you may inherit the class, and prefill structure buffer (mt_struct_type) in your inherited class constructor.
 See method GENERATE_STRUCT for details.
 In this case, later deserialize/generate calls will use your structure type, but not one created with default logic.

 ## Is it possible to display the currency amount (CURR fields) formatted in the JSON output based on the related currency (CUKY field)?
 No, there is no built-in support for currency fields.
 Potentially one can add it in a derived class, overwriting dump_int and restore_type methods, but I do not want to have it in by default, because of implementation complexity and performance penalty.

 Only single-field conversion exits are supported.

+## My fields are/NOT serialized as true/false instead and serialized like 'X' or ''!
+E.g. how to control ABAP/JSON Boolean conversion?
+JSON, as JavaSctript, has a built-in Boolean type with true/false values.
+ABAP does not have a built-in Boolean type and uses fields of char 1 with constant values of 'X' (TRUE) and ''(space, FALSE).
+Different teams use different predefined types to be used as a Boolean type for them.
+It is a zoo.
+There is no way to detect the boolean type or even be able to auto-convert them between different ABAP types.
+But there are some more or less standard conventions of which standard types shall be used for booleans.
+The serializer class has the default list of standard boolean types hardcoded in constant MC_BOOL_TYPES (ABAP_BOOLEAN, ABAP_BOOL, BOOLEAN, BOOLE_D, XFELD, XSDBOOLEAN, WDY_BOOLEAN).
+If you use one of these types in your data, passed to the serializer, it will be automatically processed by the parser and converted from ''/'X' into false/true and vice versa.
+If you use any other type not in the list, there will be no auto-conversion.
+OK, you do not like default (it processes too many types or two less), what to do?
+You have the following choices:
+* Do not use static methods for serialization and deserialization, but instance ones (e.g. json_obj->serilaize_int instead of /ui2/cl_json=>serilaize) AND customize the behavior of the instance by constructor parameters.
+You can pass an alternative set of boolean types with the parameter BOOL_TYPES.
+The usage of instance methods is also faster if you repeat calls for serialization.
+* Inherit the class and overwrite default boolean types, stored in the class variable mv_bool_types with your preferred default.
+Use your class everywhere instead of standard, to ensure consistency.
+How to inherit the class you can find [here](docs/class-extension.md).*